On This Page

 Limited to 15 students.

-The course explores how music and sound are mobilized as tools for negotiating the passage of time, as well as how, by enduring and by being retrieved across time and through bodies, objects, and media, they seem to challenge the pastness of the past.
+Sonic Remains investigates how music/sound are mobilized to negotiate the passage of time, as well as how, by enduring and being retrieved through bodies, objects, and media formats, they seem to challenge the pastness of the past.
 Emphasis is placed on the materialities of musical and auditory practices as these implicate technologies and techniques, economy and culture, and ultimately participate in larger political ecologies in which we, too, are enmeshed.

-This course familiarizes students with key aspects of the material culture of music and of sonic media, and questions that animate critical thinking about the presence and futurity of the past.
-Students will acquire critical tools to analyze a range of objects (instruments, LPs) from different perspectives (e.g., as cultural commodities, as artifacts, as loci for embedded and embodied memories, as waste) and will test these, and formulate their own questions in research/creative projects.
+This course familiarizes students with key aspects of the material culture of music and of sonic media, as well as with questions that animate critical thinking about the presence and futurity of the past.
+In addition to scholarship, we will consider how work by a range of artists intervenes in these questions.
+Students will acquire critical tools to analyze a range of objects (e.g., instruments, LPs) from different perspectives (e.g., as cultural commodities, as artifacts, as loci for embedded and embodied memories, as waste) and will test these, and formulate their own questions in research/creative projects.

 María Edurne Zuazu works in music, sound, and media studies, and researches the intersections of material culture and sonic practices in relation to questions of cultural memory, social and environmental justice, and the production of knowledge in the West during the 20th and 21st centuries.
 María has presented on topics ranging from sound and multimedia art and obsolete musical instruments, to aircraft sound and popular music.
 Her essays on telenovela, militarized uses of sound, music and historical memory, and music videos have appeared in Latin American Music Review, Women & Music, and edited volumes about Spanish popular music and new audiovisual media.
 She received her undergraduate degree from the Escola Superior de Música de Catalunya, Barcelona, and her PhD in Music from The Graduate Center, The City University of New York, where she also completed the Film Studies Certificate Program.
 María has been the recipient of Fulbright and Fundación La Caixa fellowships.